BagpipesRbetter/BagpipesRbetter.github.io/README.md

 - <a href="https://steamcommunity.com/id/BagpipesRbetter/">Steam: BagpipesRbetter</a>
 - <a href="https://discordapp.com/users/773342404630675518">Discord: BagpipesRbetter</a>
 - <a href="https://bagpipesrbetter.github.io/Store">**Store**(this is where u can buy stuff from me)</a>
-- <a href="https://bsky.app/profile/evanjbarclay.bsky.social">Bluesky: @evanjbarclay.bsky.social</a>
+- <a href="https://bsky.app/profile/evanjbarclay.bsky.social">Bluesky: @evanjbarclay.bsky.social (dont post much but its there</a>

 # Portfolio
-This is my portfolio, where you can see my projects and stuff. ;)
+This is my portfolio, where you can see my projects and stuff that I've done.

 ## Things Im Working On
 this is the stuff im activly working on:
 - nothing right now 🤷🏻‍♂️ open to work tho 😉

 ## things That I've Done {**Past**}
 just a small colection of things that I've done in the past: